tlswg/tls13-spec/draft-ietf-tls-tls13.md

 exporter_master_secret.
 Implementations MUST use the exporter_master_secret unless explicitly specified by the application.
 The early_exporter_master_secret is defined for use in settings where an exporter is needed for 0-RTT data.
-A separate interface for the early exporter is RECOMMENDED, especially on a server where a single interface can make the early exporter inaccessible.
+A separate interface for the early exporter is RECOMMENDED.

 If no context is provided, the context_value is zero-length.
 Consequently, providing no context computes the same value as providing an empty context.